 - Hot’s Orange Wheat from The Strand Brewing Company in Torrance, CA

 - Purgatory Hefeweizen from Absolution Brewing Company in Torrance, CA

-After Hot’s Kitchen, ride your bike to the Hermosa Beach pier and lock it.
+After your beer tasting at Hot’s Kitchen, ride your bike to the Hermosa Beach pier and lock it.
 You’re hoofing it for a little while.

 Abigaile’s in Hermosa Beach

 A block or two up from the Hermosa Beach Pier is Abigaile’s.
 Part craft brewery, part fine dining, part… punk rock?
 Totally, dude.
 It might sound like an identity crisis, but this place owns it.